dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 ## 1 - Alpha maps and what to know before hand

 This is a post on three js the javaScript powered 3d modeling library, in addition it is on a very specific topic with three js which is of course alpha maps.
+It is not a getting started post on three js of javaScript in general, I assume that you have at least some background with these topics otherwsie you are going to have a hard time getting anything of value from this post.

 ## 2 - Alpha map example in three js